Heroes new logo

 • How much screen time do children spend on average?

-• Which activity dominates their screen time?
+• What activity dominates their screen time?

 • What benefits do they get from screen time?